player1notfound/hp/setup_azure_honeypot.md

 Search Key: network
 ```

 Allow the watchlist to fully import, there should be a total of roughly 54,000 rows.
 In real life, this location data would come from a live source or it would be updated automatically on the back end by your service provider.
-Observe the logs now have geographic information, so you can see where the attacks are coming from
+Observe the logs now have geographic information, so you can see where the attacks are coming from.
 ```bash
 let GeoIPDB_FULL = _GetWatchlist("geoip");
 let WindowsEvents = SecurityEvent